-Objective To ensure that parking spaces and vehicle circulation roa adjoining occupiers or the environment by preventing du adways do not detract from the amenity of users, ust, mud and sediment transport.
-Acceptable Solution Performance Criteria A1 P1 Parking spaces and vehicle circulation roadways must be in accordance with all of the following; Parking spaces and vehicle circulation roadways must not unreasonably detract from the amenity of users, adjoining occupiers or the quality of the environment (a) paved or treated with a durable all-weather pavement where within 75m of a property boundary or a sealed roadway; through dust or mud generation or sediment transport, having regard to all of the following: (a) the suitability of the surface treatment; (b) drained to an approved stormwater system, (b) the characteristics of the use or development; provided that the standard of paving and drainage complies with the adopted standards of the Council. (c) measures to mitigate mud or dust generation or sediment transport.
+Objective To ensure that parking spaces and vehicle circulation roadways do not detract from the amenity of users, adjoining occupiers or the environment by preventing dust, mud and sediment transport.
+Acceptable Solution Performance Criteria A1 P1 Parking spaces and vehicle circulation roadways must be in accordance with all of the following; Parking spaces and vehicle circulation roadways must not unreasonably detract from the amenity of users, adjoining occupiers or the quality of the environment (a) paved or treated with a durable all-weather pavement where within 75m of a property boundary or a sealed roadway; through dust or mud generation or sediment transport, having regard to all of the following: • (a) the suitability of the surface treatment; (b) drained to an approved stormwater system, (b) the characteristics of the use or development; provided that the standard of paving and drainage complies with the adopted standards of the Council. (c) measures to mitigate mud or dust generation or sediment transport.